 - Out of 230 measurements, three large leaks accounted for 50% of the total measured emissions from pipeline leaks.
 In these types of emission studies, a few leaks accounting for a large fraction of total emissions are not unusual.

-The updated methane emission inventory is summarized in Figure 1.
 In this inventory the emission factors based on the new measurements from this study are combined with current data for pipeline miles, number of facilities, and other activity factors to estimate the total emissions for each part of the distribution system.
 The updated inventory also includes estimates of the upper bound estimate based on the variation in emissions from the measurement data.

 The updated inventory is compared to the recent EPA 2011 methane emission inventory which largely uses the emission factors from a 1992 national study together with current activity information.